Lucius Theus: Military service

 His tour of duty began in World War II as a private in the Army Air Corps.
-He retired as a Major General It included stops in Tuskegee, Germany, France, Greece, and Vietnam, and led him to command of the Air Force Accounting and Finance Center and an Assistant Directorship of the Defense Security Assistance Agency.
+He retired as a Major General.
+His service career included stops in Tuskegee, Germany, France, Greece, and Vietnam, and led him to command of the Air Force Accounting and Finance Center and an Assistant Directorship of the Defense Security Assistance Agency.

 He spent much of his military career developing and implementing administrative systems to improve the life of the average airman and soldier.
 Programs such as direct deposit for military payrolls and better human relations are prime examples.
 While assigned to the Pentagon, he chaired the inter-service task force where his recommendations led to a Department of Defense-wide race relations education and policy development, and establishment of the forerunner to the Defense Equal Opportunity Management Institute.
 He retired from the Air Force in 1979.

 Theus was the first African American support officer and the third overall to be appointed general in the U.S. Air Force.
 He was also the first African American to attend Harvard Business School's six-week Advanced Management Program.